jmcneilkeller/dsc-v2-mod1-final-project-nyc-ds-career-042219/README.md

 ## Data Cleaning

 The first step was to check the basic information of the dataframe.
 It was discovered that 'waterfront', 'view' and 'yr_renovated' were missing observations.
 Also both the 'date' and 'sqft_basement' variables were reporting as being object instead of integers, or in the case of date, datetime objects.
-'View' had a relatively insignificant number of null observations (63), but both 'waterfront' (2376) and 'yr_renovated' (3842) were significant so I determined not to remove any observations.
+'View' had a relatively insignificant number of null observations (63), but both 'waterfront' (2376) and 'yr_renovated' (3842) were significant so I determined not to remove any observations from those variables.

 * 'waterfront' was a binary (on the waterfront or not).
 Since the majority of observations were not on the waterfront (0), I filled in the missing values with a 0.
 * 'yr_renovated' also mostly filled 0 values (so not renovated) otherwise the renovation year.
 First I filled in missing values with 0 again.
 I considered resetting houses that hadn't been renovated in the last 30 years to 0 as well (since thats the average life of a renovation), but as renovations can last significantly longer based on materials/craftsmanship/type of work, I left those values intact.
 Instead I change the variable to a binary: 0 - has not been renovated or 1: has been renovated.